Kamuish/ASTRA/README.md

 3) Framework to mask telluric features from stellar spectra
 4) Implement utility methods to interpolate, normalize and smooth stellar spectra

-For information on installation and usage, check the official [documentation](https://kamuish.github.io/ASTRA/)
+For information on installation, usage, and contribution check the official [documentation](https://kamuish.github.io/ASTRA/)